-The name of the site comes from end of the Walt Whitman poem O Captain!
+The name of the site comes from a line in the Walt Whitman poem O Captain!
 My Captain!

 Exult O shores, and ring O bells!

 On the surface, it means something like, "celebrate deliriously, people!"
 It's a call to experience life as a amazing amusement park, where everything is beautiful.

 So, at least on the surface, this site is about celebrating a few things I really enjoy doing: